 Girls’ schools create a culture of achievement where individuality, creativity and diversity are fostered and celebrated.

 Our belief that girls greatly benefit from single-sex education is backed up by research from around Australia and the rest of the world.
-Mount Carmel College is proud to be a member of the Alliance of Girls’ Schools Australasia which has recently produced a video about why girls love girls’ schools.
-Let’s hear it from the girls talks to girls from Alliance member schools and asks them why they love going to a girls’ school.
+Mount Carmel College is proud to be an active member of the Alliance of Girls’ Schools Australasia which is at the forefront of education for women in the 21st century.
+Their recently produced video about why girls love girls’ schools, Let’s hear it from the girls, talks to girls from Alliance member schools and asks them why they love going to a girls’ school.

 Mount Carmel College has a long tradition of breaking gender stereotypes, with students taking up the challenge in Science & Engineering and Maths Challenges along with AFL and Cricket tournaments.